theanam/pochaslider/README.md

 * Per element effect
 * Easily customizable
 * keyboard navigation
-* Presentation mode (can be used as presentation)
+* Presentation mode (can be used as presentation framework as well)
-* Responsive as you like
+* Responsive on demand
 * takes five minute to learn and start working
 * Small codebase, easily customizable
 * Lets you use your Existing CSS skills.